ike091/slate-open-ondemand/open-ondemand/NOTES.md

 * Immediate vs. WaitForFirstConsumer SLATE volume bindings?

+## Notes

+If the new image (jboss/keycloak) is used, the `admin` user's password will be set to a random value.
+This password can be found by running `echo $KEYCLOAK_PASSWORD` inside the Keycloak container.
+Because a persistent SLATE volume backs the Keycloak database, if the deployment or container is restarted, `$KEYCLOAK_PASSWORD` will no longer hold the proper admin password.
+The password will still be the same from the first application install.

+## TO-DO

+* Figure out how to determine when Keycloak needs to be set up (identify first time application starts)

 ## Volume Setup

 `utah-dev` volume creation: `slate volume create --group slate-dev --cluster utah-dev --size 50M --storageClass local-path keycloak-db`